You Have the Right to Be Wrong

 What’s so terrible about being wrong?
 If you’re never wrong, to me that indicates you aren’t growing.
 I hope that five years from now, I’ll look back on some of my blog posts from this year and disagree with myself.
 Otherwise it would mean that either I haven’t grown or that I was too timid in expressing myself.

 Don’t be afraid to take stabs at the edges of your certainty.
 That’s one of the best ways to learn.
 Let others react to your ideas.
 Sometimes they’ll help provide new facts that can allow you to refine your ideas.
 Other times they’ll merely react emotionally which can help you become more resilient in weathering other people’s emotions.
-Don’t be afraid to put out your ideas in a conversation, a speech, an article, a blog entry, a forum post — any communication where you can get feedback from others.
+Don’t be afraid to put forth your ideas in a conversation, a speech, an article, a blog entry, a forum post — any communication where you can get feedback from others.

 Take your ego out of the picture